 Stand with the feet apart and the hands on the hips.
-Rotate the whole trunk on its axis, forward, to the right, backwards, to the left and for-ward again in a slow continuous sweep.
+Rotate the whole trunk on its axis, forward, to the right, backwards, to the left and forward again in a slow continuous sweep.
 Keep the head rigid the whole time, as if it were riveted on your shoulders.
 Make six complete rotations, allowing one inhalation and exhalation to each circle.

-Lie on the back, with arms down at sides, neck and our at sides, with arms down at sides, neck and shoulder muscles re-laxed.
+Lie on the back, with arms down at sides, neck arms down at sides, neck and shoulder muscles re-laxed.
 Pull the right knee back to the chest and fling the left arm loosely over the head.
-Reverse the movement, pulling up the left knee and finging the right arm back over the head.
+Reverse the movement, pulling up the left knee and flinging the right arm back over the head.
 The pull of the leg muscles should be strong, but the arm and chest muscles should remain loose and relaxed throughout.
 Repeat ten times.

+EXERCISE 5

-EXERCISE 5 Sit back on your heels with your knees on the foor and your arms stretched out in front of you, shoulder width apart, and palms on the floor.
+Sit back on your heels with your knees on the floor and your arms stretched out in front of you, shoulder width apart, and palms on the floor.
 Lift your body (keeping your hands and knees in the same position, but raising your elbows), and move it forward so that you are lying full length.
-Lift body, without moving hands or knees, back to the first position.
-Rock to and fro in this way five times.
+Lift body, without moving hands or knees, back to and fro in this way five times.